Last updated on July 25th, 2022

-Yaremche is a Hutsul town in the Carpathians, the nearest large settlement from Ukraine’s main winter resort – Bukovel.
-It is famous for its traditional architecture, Hutsul cuisine, and the largest souvenir market in the Carpathians.
+Because Yaremche is a Hutsul town in the Carpathians, the nearest large settlement from Ukraine’s main winter resort – Bukovel.
+It is famous for its traditional architecture, Hutsul cuisine, ski resorts, and the largest souvenir market in the Carpathians.
 A lot of travelers who come to ski in winter or hike and camp in summer, go through Yaremche as a connecting point.

 Like Brasov in Romania, a gateway city into the mountains, Yaremche plays the same role in Ukraine.
 It is just way smaller than Brasov.

 The city is surrounded by mountains in the picturesque valley of the Prut river.
 It has healing mountain air, dense forests, and clear lakes.
 Through Yaremche, a scenic road is leading to the top of the highest mountain in Ukraine – Hoverla.
-From there you can also visit the most famous Bukovel resort with quirky hotels or go south to Vorokhta and Verkhovyna.
+From there you can also visit Bukovel resort with quirky hotels or go south to Vorokhta and Verkhovyna.

 I definitely do not recommend planning a trip only to Yaremche.
 Because in the town alone there is not much to do.
-However, recreational complexes and resorts built around the springs of mineral water with healing properties, nature, and hiking trails around, can keep you busy for at least a few days.
+However, recreational complexes and resorts built around the springs of mineral water with healing properties, nature, and hiking trails around, can keep you busy for many days.

 Travelers who have been to Ivano-Frankivsk before, mainly know it as a city where to stop on the way to Carpathians and Transcarpathia.
-It is here where you come by train and then hop on a bus to the mountains.
-But hey, why not take the time to get to know the cozy but incredibly colorful city?
+It is there where you come by train and then hop on a bus to the mountains or rent a car and start your road tripping adventure.